tracker-detector/tracking_detector/README.md

 ## Installation
-You can directly install the extension from the public folder when Chrome developer options are enabled.
+You can directly install the extension from the public folder when Chrome developer options are enabled.# td_train_on_surf